a-und-b/ab-sus/memory-bank/active-context.md

 ### Current Task

+**Task:** Fix Admin Location Save
-**Task:** Email Integration Production Ready **Branch:** main
+**Branch:** main
 **Started:** 2025-11-20
-**Status:** ✅ Complete - Email system ready for production
+**Status:** ✅ Complete

 ### Description

-Successfully migrated the "Selbst & Selig" Christmas party app from a Google AI Studio prototype to a production-ready application with:

-- Supabase backend (PostgreSQL, Auth, Edge Functions)
-- Vercel deployment
-- Real email integration (Resend-ready)
-- Secured AI features
-- Professional code quality (ESLint, Prettier, Vitest)
+Investigated and fixed a bug where updating the event location in the Admin Dashboard would fail silently and revert to the previous value.

 ### Progress

-✅ All 8 TODOs completed:
+✅ All steps completed:

-1. Quality gates setup
-2. Supabase project created and schema migrated
-3. TypeScript types generated
-4. DataService refactored (LocalStorage → Supabase)
-5. Supabase Auth implemented
-6. AI Edge Function deployed
-7. Email Edge Function deployed
-8. Vercel deployment complete
+1. Identified silent failure in `dataService.ts` (swallowed errors).
+2. Restored error throwing in `dataService.ts` and handling in `AdminPage.tsx`.
+3. Identified missing RLS policies for `event_config` (UPDATE/INSERT).
+4. Applied RLS policies via SQL.
+5. Verified fix.

 ### Next Steps